Tearsheet

 Share Repurchases

-• In 2023, share repurchases contributed to a lower share count, positively impacting earnings per share.
+• Share repurchases contributed to a lower share count, positively impacting earnings per share in full year 2023.

 Outbound Investments